-On May 1, 2018, we entered into separate sales agreements, each of which we refer to as a Sales Agreement and together as the Sales Agreements, with Capital One Securities, Inc., or Capital One Securities, Jefferies LLC, or Jefferies, KeyBanc Capital Markets Inc., or KeyBanc Capital Markets, Raymond James & Associates, Inc., or Raymond James, and Robert W. Baird & Co.
+On May 1, 2018, we entered into separate sales agreements (as may be amended from time to time), each of which we refer to as a Sales Agreement and together as the Sales Agreements, with Capital One Securities, Inc., or Capital One Securities, Jefferies LLC, or Jefferies, KeyBanc Capital Markets Inc., or KeyBanc Capital Markets, Raymond James & Associates, Inc., or Raymond James, and Robert W. Baird & Co.
 Incorporated, or Baird, respectively, each of which we refer to individually as an Agent and together as the Agents, relating to the shares of common stock offered by this prospectus supplement.
-Upon entering into the Sales Agreements, we simultaneously terminated the sales agreement dated May 23, 2016, with Baird and sales agreements dated September 19, 2014, with each of Jefferies, KeyBanc Capital Markets and Raymond James which we entered into in connection with a prior "at-the-market" offering program originally established September 19, 2014.
 In accordance with the terms of the Sales Agreements, we may offer and sell shares of our common stock having an aggregate offering price of up to \$250,000,000 from time to time through any of the Agents, as our sales agents.
+Prior to the date of this prospectus supplement, we offered and sold shares of our common stock having an aggregate offering price of approximately \$24,195,233 pursuant to the Sales Agreements.
+This prospectus supplement and the accompanying prospectus relate to the offer and sale from time to time of shares of our common stock having an aggregate offering price of up to \$225,804,767, which amount was previously offered for sale but remains unsold under a prospectus supplement dated May 1, 2018 to the prospectus dated May 23, 2016.